nklein/cl-reactive/README.md

 signal functions, and delaying eager recalculation of signal functions.

+There is a predicate `SIGNALP` to tell whether something is a signal.

+    (signalp obj) => t if signal and nil otherwise

 ### Querying Signal Values

 Given a signal `SIG`, one can query its value with the `SIGNAL-VALUE`